jupyterlab/jupyterlab-git/specification/Git_REST_API.md

     }
 ```

-### git add_all_untracked - Add all the untracked file contents to the index
+### /add_all_untracked - Add all the untracked files to git
-Request with a "top_repo_path" to add  and ONLY add all the untracked file contents to the index.
+Request with a top_repo_path.
+Add only all of the untracked files to git.

 URL:
 ```bash